Septic Tank Pumping in Bloomingdale, GA

 Do I need a permit for septic work in Bloomingdale?

-For routine septic tank pumping, no permit is required.
-However, for any septic system repair, drainfield replacement, or new system installation, you absolutely must obtain a permit from the Chatham Board of Health.
-This process ensures the work meets all state and local environmental and safety codes.
+For routine septic tank pumping, a permit is not typically required.
+However, for any repairs to the system, modification of drain lines, or a full system replacement or new installation, you absolutely need a permit from the Chatham Board of Health.
+We handle the permitting process for all such work to ensure it meets local codes.

 Can heavy rain delay pumping in Bloomingdale?